Quilted Maple Walnut Entry table by Jeff O'Brien, Local Mastery Alumnus and furniture maker

 The woodworking tradition in the Pacific Northwest lives today at The Northwest Woodworking Studio.

-The Application Deadline has been extended to Sept.
-15th!
+The Application Deadline is Sept.
+20th.

 Encouraged and enlightened by the legacy and values of the Arts and Crafts movement, the Studio offers the best in hands-on experience for woodworkers of all skill levels.
 The Northwest Woodworking Studio offers a unique environment rich with the texture of history and accomplishment.
 The studio offers a break from the kind of demanding jobs where people work without really seeing the fruits of their labor.

 Designed for self-directed students with their own shops who have day jobs they would like to keep, this one-on-one study program in fine furniture making focuses on design, joinery, and building skills.
 Students will design and construct a total of 10 pieces over two years as well as visit the Studio for a series of lectures, demonstrations, and critiques.
 The goal is to teach people how to design and build furniture of the highest quality.